mjdecker/mjdecker.github.io/_syllabi/software-testing.md

 **Office Hours:** MTW 15:30-16:30 and by appointment

 ### Course Description: ###
-SE 4/5560.
-Software Testing and Quality Assurance.
-3 Credits.
-Various aspects of software testing and quality assurance including measurement of software quality, verification and validation of software projects, and unit and integration testing techniques.
-Prerequisites: Grade of C or better in SE 3540, Admission to MS in CS, Admission to Graduate Certificate in Software Engineering, or Instructor permission.
-Credits cannot be received for both SE 4560 and SE 5560.
+Measurement of software quality.
+Verification and validation of software projects using various testing techniques.
+Integration of testing techniques in the build process.
+Prerequisites: Grade of C or better in SE 3540.
+Credit cannot be earned for both SE 4560 and SE 5560.
 Approved for distance education.

 ### Course Objectives: ###
 The objectives of the course are for students to learn and successfully apply software testing methods including: code reviewing, writing quality unit tests and integration tests, functional and structural testing, and the calculation, interpretation, and application of software metrics.